opendr-eu/opendr/docs/reference/object-tracking-2d-fair-mot.md

 self, dataset, val_dataset, val_epochs, logging_path, silent, verbose, train_split_paths, val_split_paths, resume_optimizer, nID)
 ```

-This method is used for training the algorithm on a train dataset and validating on a val dataset.
+This method is used for training the algorithm on the train `dataset` and validating on the `val_dataset`.
 Parameters:
   - **dataset**: *object*
     Object that holds the training dataset.
     Can be of type `ExternalDataset` (with type="kitti") or a custom dataset inheriting from `DatasetIterator`.
   - **val_dataset**: *object, default=None*
     Object that holds the validation dataset.
     If None, and the dataset is an `ExternalDataset`, dataset will be used to sample evaluation inputs.
     Can be of type `ExternalDataset` (with type="mot") or a custom dataset inheriting from `DatasetIterator`.
   - **val_epochs**: *int, default=-1*
     Defines the number of train epochs passed to start evaluation. -1 means no evaluation.
   - **logging_path**: *str, default=None*